 P.S.
 Forget to pack your sneakers?
 The Outlet Collection at Riverwalk, where you can snag a pair of discount designer running shoes, is just steps away from this path.

 A local staple since 1872, frequented by stars ranging from Tennessee Williams to Clark Gable, this opulent gym is worth a visit even if all you do is splash in the pool.
 (Where else will you find chandeliers, ballrooms, a library, and a full bar alongside top-of-the-line fitness equipment and weights?)
 The daily drop-in rate is $20 and includes admission to yoga and group exercise classes.
 Just bring your driver’s license and hotel room key to register.

 This elegant building housed the Spanish colonial building in the 1700s, and now it’s a venue for yoga classes (also, a museum).
-For a double-dose of history and fitness all under one French mansard roof, check out Yoga at the Cabildo.
-Appropriate for all practice levels, classes take place in a sunny, high-ceilinged room overlooking Jackson Square from 8:30 a.m. to 9:30 a.m.
-Tuesdays, Thursdays, and Saturdays.
-They are $15 or $10 for Friends of the Cabildo members.
+For a double dose of history and fitness all under one French mansard roof, check out Yoga at the Cabildo.
+Appropriate for all practice levels, classes take place in a sunny, high-ceilinged room overlooking Jackson Square on Saturday mornings.
+They are $20 ($10 for Friends of the Cabildo members).